 Establishments subject to certification by Debio cannot be members.
-All membership categories are equally represented on Debio's board of directors and at its annual general meeting.
+Representatives from the membership organisations can be elected at Debio's annual general meeting to have a seat in Debio's board of directors.
+The general meeting is open to all membership organisations and the NFSA.

-Debio has been delegated authority to carry out official control and make individual decisions about the production and sale of organic products pursuant to the Regulations of 14 October 2010 No 1103 relating to organic production and labelling of organic agricultural products and foodstuffs, and the Regulations of 7 July 2015 No 879 relating to organic aquaculture production and labelling of organic aquaculture products.
+Debio has been delegated authority to carry out official controls and make individual decisions about the production and sale of organic products pursuant to the Regulation of 18 March 2017 No 355 relating to organic production and labelling of organic agricultural products, aquaculture products and foodstuffs.